better-internet/radworks-docs/docs/using-radicle/overview.md

 ## How do I collaborate on Radicle?

-Radicle Link is designed for bazaar-style development.
+Radicle is designed for bazaar-style development.
 This means that there is no single canonical view (e.g. master) of any project, but multiple upstreams maintained by maintainers and contributors that exchange patches with each other.